SFPC/sfpc.github.io/_people/pam-liou.md

 website: http://pamelaliou.com/index.html
 place: NYC
 ---
-Pam is a computational designer and writer living in Brooklyn, NY.
-Her work examines tensions between craftsmanship, technology and commerce, revealing the hidden sociopolitical infrastructures undergirding human industry.
-Her research centers around recoupling the consumer with the producer through design literacy and mass customization, fostering intimacy and efficacy through a dialectic creation process.
-She is a recent graduate of NYU’s ITP program and is currently developing a desktop jacquard loom as a Project Resident at Eyebeam.
+Pamela Liou is an artist and technologist, living in Brooklyn, NY.
+Using analog video, custom hardware, and textiles, her work examines creative efficacy as self-actualization and the negotiation of the self in space both physical and virtual.
+She was a resident at Eyebeam, Museum of Arts and Design, and DBRS labs.
+She currently teaches design and Technology at
+Parsons School of Design.